dps923/winter2020/graded-work/assign4-professor.md

 Now, interact with the web API.
 How?
 Use Postman.

 As you will read (follow the "API GUIDE" link), it offers two endpoints:

-* Food Search - enter search terms like food name, brand, and so on, and it will return a collection of results
+* *Food Search* - enter search terms like food name, brand, and so on, and it will return a collection of results
   * This endpoint must use the POST method

-* Food Details - using a unique food identifier (from the food search results above), it will return very detailed ingredient and nutrient information about that food
+* *Food Details* - using a unique food identifier (from the food search results above), it will return very detailed ingredient and nutrient information about that food
   * This endpoint must use the GET method

 The following is an example of the "Food Search".
 In Postman, configure:
 * A POST request
 * URL is https://api.nal.usda.gov/fdc/v1/search?api_key=YOUR_API_KEY
 * Content type header is JSON
-* Entity body looks something like the following
+* Entity body looks something like the following:

 ```json
 {